 How much sunlight does the grapefruit tree get?
-Trees will grow and appear to flourish in a shady environment, but without full sun daily, at least 8 hours, you won’t get grapefruits on trees.
-Perhaps your grapefruit problems with production stem from the tree being planted in a shady area.
+Trees will grow and appear to flourish in a shady environment, but without at least eight hours of daily sun, you won’t get grapefruits on trees.
+Perhaps your grapefruit problems with production result from the tree being planted in a shady area.
 If the tree is too big to relocate, you might consider trimming or removing surrounding trees that shade the grapefruit tree.

 Have you fertilized the grapefruit tree?
-Growing grapefruit on a tree develops best with regular fertilization, every 4 to 6 weeks.
+Growing grapefruit on a tree develops best with regular fertilization, every four to six weeks.
 Begin fertilization to get grapefruits on trees in February and continue through August.

-Has your grapefruit tree experienced a freeze or temperatures below 28 degrees F.?
+Has your grapefruit tree experienced a freeze or temperatures below 28 F. (-2 C.)?
 You won’t get grapefruits on trees if the blooms have been damaged by cold temperatures.
 The blooms may not look damaged, but the small pistil in the center of the bloom is where the fruit is produced.
-If you believe this is the reason you’re getting no grapefruit on a tree, cover the tree or bring it indoors, if possible, the next time temperatures are expected to dip this low.
+If you believe this is the reason you’re getting no grapefruit on a tree, cover the tree or bring it indoors, if possible, next time temperatures are expected to dip this low.

 If you’re not willing to wait for grapefruit to grow on a seed grown tree, check with your local nursery and purchase a grapefruit tree that’s been grafted onto compatible rootstock.
-You’ll have fruit more quickly, probably within a year or two you’ll have grapefruit on a tree.
+You’ll have fruit sooner — probably within a year or two you’ll have grapefruit on a tree.

 Now that you know the reasons for, “Why doesn’t my grapefruit tree bear fruit?” you’ll be better equipped with handling the situation so that next year you may get grapefruit on trees in abundance.